AdrianVarelaG/PersonalBlog/content/blog/postgres-operator/index.md

 ### What we get

-Ones the operator is installed, you can easily setup a databases according to the image below.
+Once the operator is installed, you can easily setup a databases according to the image below.

 <img src="./images/neutral-operator.png"
      alt="zalando Postgres operator : supported setups"